electric-sql/pglite/multi-session-worker-multi-memory-design.md

 #### Capability and result policy

-`make check` core SQL plus isolation is a v1 correctness gate and should not carry PGlite-specific expected-output substitutions for semantic differences.
-Normal upstream platform result maps remain valid.
+`make check` core SQL plus isolation is a v1 correctness gate and must not carry PGlite-specific expected-output substitutions for semantic differences.

+The legitimate exception is PostgreSQL's existing platform-expected mechanism.
+Textual differences caused solely by the Emscripten/musl platform—such as libc `strerror()` wording, available locale/ICU data, or timezone database packaging—may use narrowly scoped `resultmap` entries and alternate expected files for a `wasm32-unknown-emscripten` server-platform tag.
+Because the regression driver itself is host-native, the provider must pass or expose the server platform for result-map selection rather than accidentally selecting the host triplet.
+Each entry records the exact platform reason and should be suitable for upstreaming; canonical expected files are never edited.
+A result difference in SQL semantics, catalog state, locking, errors beyond platform wording, or protocol behavior remains a failure/`BLOCKED` item rather than a result-map candidate.

 `make check-world` covers more than SQL server compatibility.
 It includes multiple-cluster replication and recovery, external authentication systems, SSL, locale-dependent behavior, dynamic libraries, procedural languages, `pg_upgrade`, direct control-file utilities, and tests that send OS signals to server children.
 The harness maintains a versioned manifest with three states: